Energy label for tyres

 What is the energy label for tyres?

 The energy label for tyres indicates the rolling resistance and rolling noise level (two environmental aspects) of tyres, as well as their degree of grip on wet roads (wet traction).
+In addition, the label provides information about the tyre's snow and ice grip.
 The label is intended to help consumers choose the most suitable tyres for their vehicle.
 The objective here is to enhance road safety and simultaneously reduce fuel consumption and traffic noise.

 What are the effects of the energy label for tyres?

 It is estimated that the potential effects of the energy label for tyres are considerable.
-In an external study carried out by the EU to asses the potential impacts of the label, depending on the pace of market transformation an energy saving potential was estimated that is equivalent to a reduction in the car fleet by 3 to 8 percent of all new registrations.
+In an external study carried out by the EU to assess the potential impacts of the label, depending on the pace of market transformation an energy saving potential was estimated that is equivalent to a reduction in the car fleet by 3 to 8 percent of all new registrations.
 In addition, the label is expected to reduce the level of traffic noise at source and thus increase the quality of life.
 At the same time, road safety has to be assured.
 Because a conflict arises between safety and energy efficiency, the energy label for tyres also provides information about grip on wet roads (wet traction) as an important safety aspect.
-The difference between the braking distance of the best (A) and worst (F) categories is 18 metres (source: Impact Assessment of the European Commission SEC [2008]2860).

 What is the label's potential for reducing fuel consumption?

 Tests have shown that tyres account for around 20 percent of fuel consumption.
 Here, rolling resistance accounts for 16 percent and air resistance for 4 percent.
 Reducing the rolling resistance results in lower fuel consumption and CO2 emissions, and thus increases energy efficiency in the road transport sector.
 A 10-percent reduction in rolling resistance lowers fuel consumption by around 1.5 percent, which equates to a reduction in CO2 emissions by 2 grams per driven kilometre.
-The reduction in fuel consumption between categories A and G is approximately 0.5 litres per 100 kilometres.
+The reduction in fuel consumption can be up to 0.5 litres per 100 kilometres.
 Because lower rolling resistance is in conflict with a tyre’s road holding properties and thus with its safety, wet traction is also a component of the energy label for tyres.

 What is the label’s potential for reducing road traffic noise?